cram-connect/cram-connect.github.io/index.md

 * [M3 Project: Milestone 3](https://github.com/cram-connect/cram-connect/projects/3)

 ### Milestone 1
 The Cram Connect system has been deployed to Galaxy.
 We currently have a landing page, as shown below.
-It can be accessed at: [http://cram-connect.meteorapp.com/#/](http://cram-connect.meteorapp.com/#/)
 ![](images/M1/landing.jpg)

 ### Milestone 2
 The Cram Connect system has been deployed to Galaxy.
 We now have a sign in page, register page, a profile page, a location page, and an add location page as shown below.
-It can be accessed at: [http://cram-connect.meteorapp.com/#/](http://cram-connect.meteorapp.com/#/)
 ![](images/M2/signin.JPG)
 ![](images/M2/register.JPG)
 ![](images/M2/editProfile.jpg)